The Sky Tavern Junior Ski Program. America's oldest and largest volunteer run ski school.

-There are ONLY two ways for a child to join the Sky Tavern Junior Ski Program, with a participating adult member or as a bus student.
+There are a few ways for a child to join the Sky Tavern Junior Ski Program, with a participating adult member, as a bus student .
 All children under the age of 9, must join with a participating adult member.
-Children 9 years and older may join with a paticipating adult member or as a bus student.
-Parents are not allowed to sign up the child with the assumption of driving them up and dropping them off.
+Children 9 years and older may join with a participating adult member or as a bus student.
 The joining adult need not be the parent.
 There are adults that bring up the entire neighborhood.
 The adult just has to be a member.
+Parents are allowed to sign up the child with the assumption of driving them up and dropping them off at an extra fee if they are over 9 years old.
+This is a very limited program and managed by young adults that are hired as 'buddies".
+This is a way for parents to ski at Mt.Rose and have their kids learn at Sky Tavern.
+Available on a case by case basis.
+Talk to the office please for more.

 Parents are the Staff

 Since Sky Tavern is an all-member run organization, parental involvement is a necessity and the key to our success.
-Participating member parents join the program and pay the registration fee, parents of bus students do not.
-By becoming members, adults have the opportunity to take lessons from our snowsports school each afternoon if they like, or simply free-ski with their family.
+Participating member parents join the program and pay a registration fee, parents of bus students do not.
+Skiing or boarding adults pay more than those that do not.
+Skiing or boarding adults have the opportunity to take lessons from our snowsports school each afternoon if they like, or simply free-ski with their family.
 Since Sky Tavern has no staff, parents are asked to work a two hour shift each weekend in the job of their choice, helping with the kitchen, parking, checking lifts, etc. Sky Tavern has been described as a co-op.
 All of time and energy the parents put into the program, the children receive the benefits of.
 It is something the parents can do for all the kids of the Truckee Meadows.(Hint: Sign up early for the best jobs on the mountain if you are not an instructor!)

 The most important job a participating member parent can do for all the kids is become an instructor.
 Sky Tavern is first and foremost a teaching facility and without instructors there is no program.
 We need parents that are willing to teach skiing and snowboarding at all levels.
 Our PSIA/AASI certified Trainers teach you to teach the kids.
 We can teach any parent to instruct!
 We even have a special clinic to teach willing parents that have never been on a board to teach snowboarding.
 It is fun and you might surprise yourself and your kids.
 Give it a try, please!
 Instructor clinics are held during the preseason at Sky Tavern and at other resorts to get parents up to speed as instructors.